 Real-time airline operation is all about flights.
 Flights, aiming to reach their destination on time.

-Using a flight map, you are able to monitor your aircrafts from departure to arrival.
-Color-coding highlights a flight’s most important KPI: On time performace.
-Thus, the map provides an immediate overview of the current operational performance.
+Using a flight map, you can monitor your aircraft from departure to arrival.
+Color-coding highlights a flight’s most crucial KPI: On-time performance.
+Thus, the map provides a quick overview of the current operational performance.
 In particular, it allows you to predict the load factor at your destination airports.

 # 14 Route Map

 In your business analysis, choose a route map if route information is relevant to interpret KPIs.
 This is the case, for example, when displaying the average seat load factor per flight.
-Add a reference value (e.g. the number of flights) to the KPI to draw conclusions for flight planning.
+Then, add a reference value (e.g., the number of flights) to the KPI visualization to conclude flight planning.

 # 15 Station Map

-Another useful tool for business analysis are station maps.
-Basically, they display KPIs like counters.
+Another useful tool for business analysis is station maps.
+Basically, they are KPIs like counters.
 However, the value of the counter is not displayed numerically but by the size of the circle.

-Station maps are the best way to display simple KPIs that belong to a specific airport.
+Station maps are the best way to visualization of a simple KPI that belongs to a specific airport.
 The example below highlights the number and type of maintenance events.

 # 16 Donut Map

-What if donuts are more suitable than counters to display your station specific KPI?
-Use a donut map which comes with all the benefits of a standard donut:
+What if donuts are more suitable than counters for the visualization of your station-specific KPI?
+Use a donut map that comes with all the benefits of a standard donut: